RosinskaK/MOViEon_project/README.md

 It is currently under construction 💪

-I'm working on adding a search engine for movies and series and a database storing a list of favorites❤️️
+So My list (a database storing a list of favorite films) is working fine and search engine for movies too.

+Now I'm working on adding a modal showing details of a given film and maybe I would also add a link to the movies trailers on YouTube 😁

 🙋 so stay tuned for newest improvements.